Class and Object Basics

 Variable Scope

-Instance variables vs. local variables {#instance-variables-vs.-local-variables}
+Instance and local variables

 -